Judge raises concern over Bathurst chair's comments

 Ecologist and botanist Dr Kelvin Lloyd will give evidence for Forest and Bird, which is opposing the consent.

 Evidence was given at the first two weeks of the hearing, held in Christchurch, about the economic and social aspects of mining in the area.

-Next story in National: Carter Holt Harvey to cut 70 jobs - union
+Next story in New Zealand: Carter Holt Harvey to cut 70 jobs - union

 Copyright © 2012, Radio New Zealand